 Exosphere: Logging In¶

-Using XSEDE Account (single sign-on)¶
+Using ACCESS account (single sign-on)¶

-Choosing Allocations and Regions¶
+Choosing allocations and regions¶

-After you log in with your XSEDE credentials, Exosphere will prompt you to select from the allocations that you are a member of.
+After you log in with your ACCESS credentials, Exosphere will prompt you to select from the allocations that you are a member of.
 Any un-selected allocations will not be added the Exosphere interface, so select all that you may want to use.
 If you are granted access to a Jetstream2 regional cloud, you will be logged into those allocations in both the main (Indiana University) region and any other regions.

-Logging into non-Jetstream Clouds in Exosphere¶
+Logging into non-Jetstream clouds in Exosphere¶

 The Exosphere interface for Jetstream2 also allows you to manage resources on other OpenStack-based research clouds alongside Jetstream2.
 In order for this to work, these third-party clouds must expose their OpenStack APIs publicly, and you must have OpenStack credentials (or an OpenRC file) to provide.
 To add other clouds, choose “Add allocation”, select “Other login methods”, and pick the “OpenStack” login method.